cloudluis22/br-bad-universe-react-app/README.md

 ## Future changes and improvements to the application 💫

-Starting from version 1.0, these are a list of other features and fixes I want to do to the application.
+Starting from version 1.0, this is a list of other features and fixes I want to do to the application.

 - [ ] Add a dark mode to the modals.
 - [ ] Adding a navigation bar.
 - [ ] Improved styling.
-- [ ] Add Random Deaths screen.
+- [ ] Add Random Deaths screen from the API functionality.
-- [ ] Add Random Quotes screen.
+- [ ] Add Random Quotes screen from the API functionality.